|July 1925 - December 1970|

 "Well," Paul continued, "it was just like this.
 The engine missed and wouldn't take the gas and had no power.
 Then I happened to glance down at the temperature gauge.
 It was almost up to 200."

 "Did you check the radiator?"
 Gus queried.

 "That's the very next thing I did.
-But the water level was up and the water
+But the water level was up and the water seemed to be circulating."

 "Let's get this car up on the greasing rack," Gus said.
 As the car reached its top position Gus walked under and began probing around the right side of the rear axle with his extension light.

 "How do you park this car in your garage, Paul?" he called out, without taking his eyes off the underside of the car.

 "What do you mean, how do I park the car in my garage?"

 "I mean do you drive it in head first, or do you back it in?"

 "Oh, I back it in," Paul replied.
 "Backing a car in tight spots isn't one of Agatha's best accomplishments.
 So to make it easier for her, I always do it.
 Then there's less chance of her picking up wrinkled fenders.
 All she has to do is drive straight out and she's in the clear.
 But what's that got to do with it?"